iconic/grunt-svg-toolkit/README.md

 Type: `String`
 Default: undefined

-The location of a CSS file that should be applied to the SVG(s).
+The location of a CSS file that should be applied to the SVG files.
 Great for creating a theme across an icon set and generating a matching set of SVGs/PNGs.

 ##### colorize
 Type: `String`
 Default: undefined

-Define a hex color value (e.g. #d8dfd8) or HTML color name (e.g. thistle) to colorize the SVG(s) by setting their `stroke` and `fill` attributes.
+Define a hex color value (e.g. #d8dfd8) or HTML color name (e.g. thistle) to colorize the SVG files by setting their `stroke` and `fill` attributes.
 Great for colorizing a set of icons.

-> Note: The `colorize` setting will override the `style` setting.
+> Note: The `colorize` setting, if set, will override the `style` setting.

 ##### debug
 Type: `Boolean`